Northern and Southern Cups: 2017

-The fourth Southern Cup took place on the 11–12 November at Millbrook Rugby Club in Southampton.
+The fourth Southern Cup took place on 11–12 November at Millbrook Rugby Club in Southampton.
 21 teams competed over the weekend with the Top 15 qualifying for the coming British Quidditch cup.
 The weekend followed a similar structure to the format of previous years, with day one having group stage matches and day two containing single elimination playoffs.
 Due to only 15 teams qualifying for BQC, play in matches took place between the lowest seeded teams in the Lower Bracket to determine the teams that qualify.
 The tournament was won by Southampton QC Firsts.
 The full bracket results are as follows: